 Some kids seem to grow up faster than others.
 That’s even truer if your child has central precocious puberty (CPP).
-That’s sexual maturity that starts before age 7 or 8 in girls or age 9 in boys.
+That’s sexual maturity that starts before age 8 in girls or age 9 in boys.

 Puberty can affect how your child looks, feels, and acts.
 And when it happens too early, kids may get confused or embarrassed.
 You and your doctor can help talk them through the process.

 Here are some topics to bring up.